Hopes for summer weather before autumn starts?

 While Friday is looking quite wet with thundery showers and rain moving across the UK, for much of this week we've got high pressure dominating.

-This means for many while there'll be a few showers it'll be mostly dry with some sunshine and temperatures rising to the mid-to-high twenties.
+This means for many while there'll be a few showers it'll be mostly dry with some sunshine and temperatures rising to the mid-to-high 20s.

 It gets slightly cooler over again the weekend but the rain will clear to leave drier weather for the first time over a weekend in August and breaking the five week run where we've had low pressure dominating.